va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-02-02-Updates-TelSeq-tutorial-CHIP-and-SV-calling-Prathima-Vembu.md

 #### 6.3.
 Merging with TelSeq dataframe and filtering for 'NA' values

-The results obtained from TelSeq analysis were imported into a dataframe for further examination.
-To enrich the dataset, these TelSeq results were merged with corresponding phenotypic data, incorporating age, sex, and ethnicity values for each sample.
+TelSeq results were merged with corresponding phenotypic data, incorporating age, sex, and ethnicity values for each sample.
 Following the merging process, samples that did not have ethnicity information (represented as NA, accounting for 6292 samples) were carefully excluded from the study.
 This filtering ensured that the final dataset consisted only of samples with complete demographic information, enabling more robust and accurate analyses.

 ---